borgbase/vorta-docker/README.md

 # Vorta-Docker

 Run Vorta from Docker.
-Currently using Vorta 0.10.3 release on jlesage/baseimage-gui:alpine-3.20-v4 image
+Currently using Vorta 0.10.3 release on jlesage/baseimage-gui:alpine-3.22-v4 image Latest version includes embedded Firefox to view help.
+File links will not work but logs have been redirected and will appear in Docker logs.

 ## Usage